House Prospects; Clash of Communities; Gold Star Memories; Madam Marie

-I’ll have more on this topic in a moment.
-First, I’d point you to RealClearPolitics’ front page, which presents our poll averages, videos, breaking news stories, and aggregated opinion columns spanning the political spectrum.
+I’ll have more on this interesting woman, and her connection with modern American music, in a moment.
+First, I’d first point you to RealClearPolitics’ front page, which presents our poll averages, videos, breaking news stories, and aggregated opinion columns spanning the political spectrum.
 We also offer original material from our own reporters and contributors, including the following:

 * * *

 How the Battle for the House Is Shaping Up.
 RCP senior political analyst Sean Trende offers his assessment.